gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to announce Gradle 3.5.

-We're excited to highlight _4_ newsworthy improvements in this release:
+First and foremost, we're excited to announce a new [Build Cache](userguide/buildCache.html)!

-First, this is the first release of the [Gradle Build Cache](userguide/build_cache.html)!
+Beyond incremental builds, Gradle can save time by reusing outputs from previous executions of a task, resolving them locally or remotely.
-This can have a large impact on build performance because it allows your build to avoid doing work by reusing task outputs from previous builds.
+This is an advanced feature that requires engineering rigor to apply, but can substantially reduce build times when used properly.
-For example, a clean build of _this one awesome project_ was reduced from a _long time_ to a _little time_!
+It is not enabled by default.

-Indeed, our median build time has _decreased X%_ since enabling this in production:
+We have been testing this ourselves and with open-source partners for quite some time, and the feedback has been very positive.

-(TODO Gradle Enterprise hotness graph)
+While this feature is incubating, we are improving the user interface, documentation, and debuggability so that everyone can enable this eventually.

-Open-source partners have been running with this in production for months, and the feedback has been very positive.
-Read the [user guide section](userguide/buildCache.html) for setup instructions.
+We would like feedback from a wide variety of builds for this feature.
+Please read the [Build Cache user manual](userguide/buildCache.html), try it in non-critical environments, and submit GitHub issues with build scans if you encounter any irregularites.

 Second, improvements in parallelization from recent releases have highlighted a need to keep you more informed about all of the work that's _really_ going on in your build, so we've developed brand new console output!

 (TODO animated GIF)

-Third, [Gradle Script Kotlin v0.8.0](#kotlin-build-scripts) (included in the distribution) is a major step forward in usability, bringing a more consistent DSL, convenient and type-safe access to contributed project extensions and conventions, much better error reporting, bug fixes and, of course, the latest and greatest Kotlin release.
+Third, [Gradle Script Kotlin v0.8.0](#kotlin-build-scripts) (included in the distribution) is a major step forward in usability.
+It brings a more consistent DSL, convenient and type-safe access to contributed project extensions and conventions, much better error reporting, bug fixes and, of course, the latest and greatest Kotlin release.

 Finally, Ethan Hall worked with us to develop [plugin resolution rules](userguide/plugins.html#sec:plugin_management) that give you tighter control over how plugins are resolved through the new `pluginManagement {}` block.